HughStanway/FYP-VS-Code-Extension/README.md

 This can be setup as follows:

-### Setup ProxyJump Between your Machine, UCL CS Jump Server (Knuckles) and the Web Server Back-End
+### Setup ProxyJump Between your Machine and Web Server

 This can be setup by adding the following to the `.ssh/config` file on your machine: